tillson/git-hound/README.md

 ![GitHound](assets/logo.png)

-GitHound pinpoints exposed API keys on GitHub using pattern matching, commit history searching, and a unique result scoring system.
-GitHound has earned me over $3000 applied to Bug Bounty research.
+GitHound pinpoints exposed API keys and other sensitive information on GitHub using pattern matching, commit history searching, and a unique result scoring system.
+GitHound has earned me over $7500 applied to Bug Bounty research.
 Corporate and Bug Bounty Hunter use cases are outlined below.

 ## Features

 * GitHub/Gist code searching.
 This enables GitHound to locate sensitive information exposed across all of GitHub, uploaded by any user.
 * Generic API key detection using pattern matching, context, and [Shannon entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>).
 * Commit history digging to find improperly deleted sensitive information (for repositories with <6 stars)..
-* Unique scoring system to emphasize confident results, filter out common false positives, and to optimize intensive repo digging.
+* Scoring system to emphasize confident results, filter out common false positives, and to optimize intensive repo digging.
+* Base64 detection and decoding
 * Options to build GitHound into your workflow, like custom regexes and results-only output mode.

 ## Usage